Ztrans Public Transportation now offers live tracking for all active routes.

 A personal attendant assists the passenger with daily life functions and may provide assistance during the ride or at the destination.
 Personal attendants are not required to pay fares and must be picked up and dropped off at the same locations and times as the passenger.
 A passenger's need for a personal attendant must be registered with the Ztrans Transit program.

-Morning Runs: Break: Afternoon Runs:
+Morning Runs: Break: Last Runs:

 Central Transfer Point - Shelter - Wheel Chair Accessible